1. What’s your story? Where are you from?

 3. What is your favourite medium and why?

-My favourite medium since a couple of years is embroidery.
-With thread and a needle I can bring my drawings and paintings to life with varying tangible textures.
-It’s amazing to both feel and see what you are creating in the same time.
+My favourite medium for a couple of years is embroidery.
+With thread and a needle, I can bring my drawings and paintings to life with varying tangible textures.
+It’s amazing to both feel and see what you are creating at the same time.

 4. What is your artistic process like?

 Since I moved to Paris, my art starts in the streets.
 Every day I walk around the city with my partner Charles Henry (who is also an amazing artist @_charleshenry_) and take photographs, talk and observe.
 Once back in the studio I use the different inputs and images to create my designs and drawings that I later transfer to fabric to be embroidered.
 I usually have an idea of what techniques and colors I will use for the overall piece, but like to keep the details open as I go.

 Lately, I am particularly inspired by the stunning architecture here in Paris.
 Thanks to my Parisian partner in crime Charles, I have been able to explore the beauty of Paris both in and out from a native’s perspective.
 Our constant exchange of ideas and encouragement also inspires and motivates me to constantly improve and expand my creativity.